Skip to main content

 Rule 3301-101-12 | Dispute resolution and due process requests.

-(A) Although the district of residence is not required to make FAPE available to a child with a disability who resides in the district and is participating in the scholarship program, the parent of a child participating in the scholarship program has the right to file a written complaint or request for a due process hearing as provided by rule 3301-51-05 of the Administrative Code.
-A complaint or request for a due process hearing may allege that the district of residence violated a requirement of IDEA, but may not allege a violation of any requirements involving the implementation of the IEP and whether the child has received FAPE.
+(A) Although the district of residence is not obligated to make FAPE available to a child with a disability who resides in the district and is participating in the scholarship program, the parent of a child participating in the scholarship program has the right to file a written complaint or request for a due process hearing as provided by rule 3301-51-05 of the Administrative Code.
+A complaint or request for a due process hearing may allege that the district of residence violated a provision of IDEA but cannot allege a violation of any provision involving the implementation of the IEP and whether the child has received FAPE.

-(C) An applicant or other aggrieved person has the right to file with the department scholarship office a written complaint alleging that a violation of one of the requirements set forth in sections 3310.51 to 3310.64 of the Revised Code and/or the rules of this chapter.
-A complaint shall be forwarded, in writing, by the aggrieved party to the department.
-Attached to the complaint shall be any documentation supporting the position of the aggrieved party.
-The department shall review the documents and make any further inquiry deemed necessary.
-The department shall be the final authority in the resolution of the complaint.
+(C) An applicant or other aggrieved person has the right to file with the department scholarship office a written complaint alleging that a violation of one of the provisions set forth in sections 3310.51 to 3310.64 of the Revised Code and/or the rules of this chapter.
+A complaint will be forwarded, in writing, by the aggrieved party to the department.
+Attached to the complaint will be any documentation supporting the position of the aggrieved party.
+The department will review the documents and make any further inquiry deemed necessary.
+The department will be the final authority in the resolution of the complaint.

 Supplemental Information